dawitanelay/Azure-Devops-Deploy-Web-Server/README.md

 ![packer output](./images/packerBuild1.png)![packer output](./images/packerBuild2.png)
 Then we can access (i.e. list or delete) this image using the CLI:
+To delete image at the end use the following (skip it for our case )
 ```bash
 az image list
 az image delete -g packer-rg -n myPackerImage